 "It's not what you achieve, it's what you overcome.
 That's what defines your career." - Carlton Fisk

 Fisk was a standout athlete in several sports at Charlestown High School (Class of 1965).
 In fact, his dream was to play for the Boston Celtics.
 He attended the University of New Hampshire on a basketball scholarship.
-Two years later, he was picked in the first round (4th overall) by Boston; the Boston Red Sox that is, in the January 1967 amateur draft by the Boston Red Sox.
+Two years later, he was picked in the first round (4th overall) by Boston; the Boston Red Sox that is, in the January 1967 amateur draft.

 After five at bats at the end of the 1969 season, Fisk spent 1970 and most of 1971 in the minor leagues.
 He was the starting catcher and Rookie of the Year in 1972.
 In 1974, Fisk suffered a devastating knee injury.
 Many believed the torn ligaments would end his career, but he eventually came back.
 Injuries continued as he did not make his 1975 debut until June 24th due to a broken thumb.

 Fisk's signature moment, and one of the signature moments in Major League Baseball history, came early on the morning of October 22, 1975.
 In the 12th inning of Game 6 of the World Series, Fisk hit a walk-off homer off Pat Darcy of the Cincinnati Reds, tying the Series at 3-3.
 In the famous clip, Fisk waved his arms frantically willing the ball to stay fair as it cleared the Green Monster while staying right of the left field foul pole at Fenway Park.
 View a video of "The Homer": The Homer, Carlton Fisk, 1975 World Series.

 Fisk remained with Boston until 1980.
 He signed with the Chicago White Sox as a free agent for the 1981 season.
-He had become a free agent because the Red Sox had made a clerical mistake, mailing him his contract after the cut-off date, in an attempt to avoid having him qualify for salary arbitration.
+He had become a free agent because the Red Sox made a clerical mistake, mailing him his contract after the cut-off date, in an attempt to avoid having him qualify for salary arbitration.